Arnulfo Fuentebella

 Arnulfo Palma Fuentebella (October 29, 1945 – September 9, 2020) was the Speaker of the Philippine House of Representatives from 2000 to 2001.
-He was also a representative of the 3rd (now 4th) district of Camarines Sur, more popularly known as the Partido district.
+He was born in Camarines Sur to former Governor Felix Fuentebella.
+He graduated in the University of the Philippines and later became a banker.
+He later represented of the 3rd (now 4th) district of Camarines Sur, more popularly known as the Partido district.
+He became the speaker for a year.

 Early life and education

 Arnulfo "Noli" Fuentebella was born on October 29, 1945, in Camarines Sur to former Representative and Governor Felix A. Fuentebella and Rita Palma.
 He was educated in his home province and spent most of his life in scouting until he reached Life Scout.
 At the age of 15, Fuentebella was a Philippine delegate to the 50th anniversary of the Boy Scouts of America in 1960.
-He is also a member of Alpha Phi Omega, a fraternity with deep roots in scouting.
-He studied law at the University of the Philippines in 1970 and graduated being the 7th in his class and passed the Bar Exams in 1971.
+He studied political science and law at the University of the Philippines College of Law in 1970.
+He ranked 7th in his class upon graduation and passed the Bar Exams in 1971.